Migraines affects thousands of people around the word each day and it can cause loss of speech, dizziness, nausea and even temporary blindness.

 · Paralysis or loss of consciousness (rare)

 Migraine headache has been documented for thousands of years, and neurologists say it's one of the most neglected conditions worldwide and is currently incurable.
 Today migraine impacts 15 percent of the population.
 Women are more likely to experience migraine than men, which is thought to be due to hormonal factors.
 While there does seem to be some genetic link to a person's chances of having migraines, there's no consistently proven cause and no one treatment appears to work for everyone.
 (Learn more about what happens in your brain when you have migraine)

 Risk Factors for Chronic Migraine

-Transition from episodic mgraines ( less than 14 per month ) to chronic migraine ( more than 15 per month ) is associated with well-recognized, potentially treatable risk factors.
+Transition from episodic migraines ( less than 14 per month ) to chronic migraine ( more than 15 per month ) is associated with well-recognized, potentially treatable risk factors.
 Some examples of risk factors include:

 · Other pain disorders